 Zhukov survives the purge.

-1939 - In the Soviet Far East skirmishes between Soviet and Japanese forces erupt on the border with Manchukuo, a Japanese-controlled puppet-state centred on Manchuria and headed by the last Chinese emperor, Puyi.
-Full-scale war breaks out between April and July when the Japanese begin to push into Soviet territory.
+1939 - Skirmishes between Soviet and Japanese forces begin on the USSR's far eastern border with Manchukuo, a Japanese-controlled puppet-state centred on Manchuria and headed by the last Chinese emperor, Puyi.
+Full-scale war breaks out between April and July when the Japanese start to push into Soviet territory.

 Zhukov, now a lieutenant-general, is assigned to the First Soviet Mongolian Army Group in July.
 After being given command of the group he prepares to take on the Japanese.

 The conflict climaxes at the Battle of Khalkin-Gol, beginning on 20 August.
 Through the bold and unconventional use of tanks, mobile units, disinformation, and surprise, Zhukov is able to outflank the Japanese in a pincer movement and defeat them within three days.
-However, the cost is high, with about 40% of the Soviet forces being lost.
+However, the cost is high.
+About 40% of the Soviet forces are lost.

-Stalin acts to secure the USSR's western frontier without antagonising Hitler.
-Soviet forces seize eastern Poland in September and enter Estonia, Latvia, and Lithuania in October.
+Stalin acts to secure the USSR's western frontier without antagonising German leader Adolf Hitler.
+Soviet forces seize eastern Poland in September and enter Estonia, Latvia and Lithuania in October.
 War is declared on Finland at the end of November.
 Zhukov helps direct this largely unsuccessful Soviet offensive.

-At the same time, Stalin helps supply the German war effort, providing the Nazi regime with oil, wood, copper, manganese ore, rubber, grain, and other resources under a trade agreement between the two nations.
-Stalin views the war against Germany as a conflict "between two groups of capitalist countries", saying there is "nothing wrong in their having a good fight and weakening each other."
+Stalin also helps supply the German war effort, providing the Nazi regime with oil, wood, copper, manganese ore, rubber, grain, and other resources under a trade agreement between the two nations.
+Stalin views the Second World War as a conflict "between two groups of capitalist countries", saying there is "nothing wrong in their having a good fight and weakening each other".

 1940 - The war with Finland ends on 8 March.
 Finland loses some territory but retains its independence.
 In the south, the Soviets occupy part of Romania in June.

 Zhukov is promoted to the rank of full general.
-He also is given the post of army chief-of-staff.
+He is appointed army chief-of-staff in February 1941.

-1941 - Stalin appoints himself as head of the government.
-Japan and the Soviet Union sign the Japanese-Soviet Neutrality Pact on 13 April, removing the threat to the Soviets of invasion by Japan.
+1941 - The Soviet Union and Japan sign the Japanese-Soviet Neutrality Pact on 13 April, removing the threat to the Soviets of invasion from the east by Japan.

 On 26 June Zhukov is assigned to the army general headquarters in Moscow.